 Many people speak at least rudimentary English and German, young people often have a great command of English.
 By the way, American TV shows are not dubbed.

 In this guide, I’m writing out some of the Croatian names of brands and places and you will notice that there are letters that might not exist in other languages.
 First of all, c is never pronounced k, it is pronounced like the ts in Tsar.
 So it’s ‘Ulitsa’, not Ulika, and ‘Tsres’, not Kres.

 Only when c is written č, it is pronounced like a ch: ‘Korchula’.

-Same goes for s: written š, it’s pronounced sh.
+The same goes for s: written š, it’s pronounced sh.
 But only then.
 The letter ž is pronounced more or less like j, but rather the French way – as in jour.
 People tend to overdo it with the ch and the sh.
 It’s so simple: if there is no accent, it’s a simple c or s, no crackjaw there.

 Getting There and Around

 While due to the mountains, train connections in Croatia are not very good, going by bus is just great.
-Busses were always fast, punctual, reliable – I cannot recommend bus travel in Croatia enough.
+Busses were always fast, punctual, and reliable – I cannot recommend bus travel in Croatia enough.